pgroonga/pgroonga.github.io/install/ubuntu.md

 You can use the following instruction to install PGroonga on Ubuntu.

-If you're using Ubuntu 14.04, install `postgresql-9.3-pgroonga` package.

 If you're using Ubuntu 16.04, install `postgresql-9.5-pgroonga` package.

 Otherwise, install `postgresql-10-pgroonga` package: